lor-ai/mcp-bismuth/docs/llm-system-prompt.md

 **This file documents the tool usage for the @henryhawke/mcp-titan MCP server.
 It is fully compatible with Cursor and Claude MCP clients.
 No human intervention is required for operation except for adding the mcp-titan llm-system-prompt to the cursor rules.
 All tool names, parameters, and return types are accurate as of the latest implementation.**

+For a comprehensive overview of the system architecture and component interactions, see [architecture-overview.md](architecture-overview.md).

 ## 🛠️ MCP Tool Usage Reference

 ### Available Tools